hyzyla/pdfium/docs/docs/02-render-pdf.md

 #### render: custom render function

 You can also pass a custom render function as the `render` option.
-It should be a function that accepts a `RenderPageOptions` object and returns a `Promise<Buffer>` object.
+It should be a function that accepts a `RenderPageOptions` object and returns a `Promise<Uint8Array>` object.
 You can use it to render to any image format:

 ```typescript
 import sharp from 'sharp';